jtrussell/angular-snap.js/README.md

 - [Using the `snapRemote` service to add event listeners](http://plnkr.co/edit/I8IBAdpkF6OlEqtx94pT?p=preview)
 - [A small directive to set the allowed drag area](http://plnkr.co/edit/pqlsmh?p=preview)

+Feel free to open an issue if you'd like to see other demos.

 Also, I will maintain a [template](http://plnkr.co/edit/VeQ9F9?p=preview) on plnkr.co that can be used for reporting issues and building examples.